 Lakes and Rivers

-Come play in our Rivers and Lakes
+Come play in our Lakes & Rivers

 No visit to Osoyoos is complete without a dip in Osoyoos Lake – known as Canada’s warmest due to its unique desert climate.
 Osoyoos Lake provides a stunning vantage point to take in the scenery of the rolling hills surrounding you, and can easily be accessed from downtown for fishing, sightseeing or water activities.
 Hitting the lake via one of the pristine sandy beaches for some water fun is the best way to dive into Osoyoos’ lake life culture.